daleamann/gardening/README.md

 Basically, you will need any available containers that can hold liquid, stand up to the weight of a plant, and is self-contained other than any holes that you put in it.

 If you want to support a good cause, then I recommend going to your local Firehouse Subs and purchasing any of their pickle buckets they have available (if there are any).
-Firehouse Subs sells empty pickle bucket for just $3 at participating locations — with proceeds going to the Firehouse Subs Public Safety Foundation.
+Firehouse Subs sell empty pickle bucket for just $3 at participating locations — with proceeds going to the Firehouse Subs Public Safety Foundation.
 The 5-gallon food-safe container is made of sturdy plastic and comes with a lid.

 ### Hydroponic Mineral Solution

-So far, the solution that works for me in a all-around general use is the [MASTERBLEND 4-18-38](https://www.amazon.com/MASTERBLEND-4-18-38-Complete-Combo-Fertilizer/dp/B072F2BL9D) kit that you can get from Amazon rather easily (link goes to amaon, no referral link or anything).
+So far, the solution that works for me in a all-around general use is the [MASTERBLEND 4-18-38](https://www.amazon.com/MASTERBLEND-4-18-38-Complete-Combo-Fertilizer/dp/B072F2BL9D) kit that you can get from Amazon rather easily (link goes to amazon, no referral link or anything).